rfo909/CFT/doc/Reference.md

 expression).

-The default value parameter to P() is important for several reasons.
+The *default value* expression inside P() is important for several reasons.

 1. Allows the function code to execute while being developed interactively